ifa-ifa/Lunar-Tear/LunarTearLoader/readme.md

 ## Modding

-For modding instructions see `docs/`
+For modding instructions see the github wiki